Gix075/jqueryIntroLoader/README.md

 Even though the css plugin is simple, use Less for the compilation of the CSS makes work easier.

 ###Available Animations and Styles
-At now we provide 3 kind of animations and 7 color styles:
+At now we provide 3 kind of animations and 7 color styles<br>
 **Animations**: *simpleLoader* - *doubleLoader* - *lettersLoader*<br>
 **Styles**: *light (default style)* - *dark* - *ocean* - *forest* - *fluoGreen* - *fluoMagenta* - *fluoYellow*